-As noted above, the Company's interim condensed consolidated financial statements as of September 30, 2018 and audited financial statements as of December 31, 2017 and for the nine-month period ended September 30, 2018 and 2017 have been prepared in accordance with IFRS.
+As noted above, the Company's interim condensed consolidated financial statements as of March 31, 2018 and audited financial statements as of December 31, 2017 and for the three-month period ended March 31, 2018, 2017 and 2016 have been prepared in accordance with IFRS.
+In addition, and subject to certain transition exceptions and exemptions, the Company's management has consistently applied the same accounting policies in the IFRS consolidated statement of financial position as of January 1, 2010 and throughout comparative periods as if these policies had always been in effect.

-The policies applied in the interim condensed consolidated financial statements as of September 30, 2018, and audited financial statements as of December 31, 2017 and for the nine-month period ended September 30, 2018 and 2017 are based on IFRS issued and outstanding as of November 28, 2018 which is the date at which the Company's Board of Directors approved the interim condensed consolidated financial statements.
+The policies applied in the interim condensed consolidated financial statements as of March 31, 2018, and audited financial statements as of December 31, 2017 and for the three-month period ended March 31, 2018, 2017 and 2016 are based on IFRS issued and outstanding as of May 30, 2017 which is the date at which the Company's Board of Directors approved the interim condensed consolidated financial statements.